asiltureli/asiltureli.github.io/source/_posts/gmockcatch2danger.md

 title: The danger of combining GMock with Catch2
 tags: C++
 ---
-Recently I stumbled upon a problem at work while writing unit tests.
+Recently I stumbled upon a problem while writing unit tests.
 The unit tests I wrote were not failing even though they were supposed to fail.
 At first, I thought I had made a mistake in my mock classes, but the issue turned out to be completely different.

 Catch2 is a great BDD (Behavior Driving Development) framework for C++, however it lacks a main functionality; Mocking.
 Therefore it would be useful to deploy GMock at this point.
 However this comes with a great danger.
 In this post I want to write about the danger and possible pitfall of combining GMock with Catch2 or possibly any other unit testing framework.

-One might thing: why not GoogleTest?
+One might think: why not GoogleTest?
 The question is understandable but GTest does not offer BDD.
 It is designed to write TDD tests.
 Therefore it is a combination, which makes completely sense.

 I will share the complete code in my repository.